Strongpreneur#Business Growth Strategies

 An organization is hierarchically structured to provide the basis for operation toward goal achievement.
 The organization is structured along a line and staff continuum.

 The concept of line and staff is as old as the organization itself.
 The functional responsibility vouched by Taylor, (father of scientific management) in the early part of the twentieth century, provided new ideas about the relationship between managers and their assistants.
-Essentially, a certain category of officers (line officers) was entrusted with the responsibility of planning, organizing, leading, directing, staffing and controlling the resources of the organization.
+Essentially, a certain category of officers (line officers) was entrusted with the responsibility of the planning, organizing, leading, directing, staffing and controlling the resources of the organization.
 The responsibility of the line office is to act or make decisions based on his experience of the objectives of the organization.

 The line officer is one with the authority to make decisions about the future of the organization.
 The line position is the nerve center where decisions flow down to those whose role is to implement.
 The decisions flow down from the managing director to the managers on a broader basis.
 The managers narrow the decisions according to their functional operational responsibilities, or authority of the departments, and direct the information according to the level of responsibility.

-At this level, the manager further translates the information about decisions to the supervisors and to the workers.
+At this level, the manager further translates the information about decisions to the supervisors and the workers.
 The longer the chain of command, the longer the channel of communication.
 The line officers are the executives of the organization, that is, the Managing Director, General Manager, and sectional managers.
 There is a clear area of authority assigned to line officers.
 At each level of the organizational hierarchy, decisions are made to enhance the achievement of the goals of the organization.
 Line officers are those officers, whose operational activities directly affect production, manufacturing, servicing, and distributing the product or service of an organization.
 In other words, their decisions affect the goals of the organization.

 Staff officers in organizations are concerned with carrying out the responsibility assigned to them by the management.
 The staff is technical experts in a particular area, who work to achieve efficiency in production.
 Their main role is to advise managers on the best way to achieve organizational effectiveness and efficiency in output production.
 The staff officer can think but cannot act.
 Their responsibilities are to make recommendations, which may be rejected by the line officer, no matter how plausible.
 Decision-making is the prerogative of the line officer.

-Delegation of authority implies that the person who is in possession of the power to act, as in the case of the line officer, may assign part of his powers to his subordinates.
+Delegation of authority implies that the person who has the power to act, as in the case of the line officer, may assign part of his powers to his subordinates.
 The line officer, say, the managing director of a company, cannot by himself perform all the functions necessary, to achieve the goals of the organization.
 While it may be possible for a small retail businessman to perform the accounting, purchasing, selling, organizing, personnel, and managing functions, it will be an impossible task for a managing director of a limited liability company of moderate size to perform the same functions.

 The complexity of an organization determines the level of delegation of authority.
 In some small companies, a manager may occupy a staff position, in which his obligation is limited to advising the chief executive (line officer).
 In highly complex organizations, on the other hand, sectional or departmental managers are authorized to make decisions that may affect the future or the goals of the organization, without clearance from the managing director.
 Such absolute powers or authority to act are rare in real life.
 The managing director must be aware of decisions affecting the goals of the organization, but in most cases, decision-making is reserved for line officers, who are authorized to make decisions relevant to their area of expertise (i.e production, marketing, etc).